adibzailan/flux_image_generator/README.md

 Note: For Flux Schnell, the safety tolerance, steps, and interval fields will be omitted.

+## Recent Improvements

+1. **Asynchronous Operations**: The script now uses `asyncio` and `aiohttp` for asynchronous operations, significantly improving performance when generating and downloading multiple images.

+2. **Progress Bar**: A progress bar using the `tqdm` library has been added to provide visual feedback during image generation.

+3. **API Token Caching**: The script now caches the API token in a file, eliminating the need to enter it every time the script is run.

+4. **Optimized Image Saving**: The image saving process is now asynchronous, allowing for concurrent image downloads when multiple images are generated.

+5. **Enhanced Error Handling**: Error handling and logging have been improved for better troubleshooting and stability.

+6. **Code Refactoring**: The code has been restructured to be more modular and easier to maintain.

 ## Note

 This script is intended for educational and personal use.
-It is not recommended for production environments without further development and error handling.
+While efforts have been made to improve its performance and reliability, it is not recommended for production environments without further development and testing.

 ## License